👇🏼 Jump right to the club info 👇🏼

 • Discipline Corps is a Men’s BDSM Social Group in Dallas, Texas, whose membership is limited to male-identified individuals who wish to experience SAFE, SANE, and CONSENSUAL BDSM play with other men.
 Our members are interested in many forms of play, including spanking, bondage, mummification, rough body play, tactile play, medical play, and many other forms of kink.
 Our Mission With a strong emphasis on safe, sane and consensual play, we host activities geared for all levels of players, from novice to highly experienced, and we encourage sharing, mentoring and learning between men of various experience levels.
 Our History Founded in 1999, we celebrate our 21st year with almost 100 active membersand several of our founding members still active.
 Discipline Corps…

-• Texas (TX) > Austin city
+• Texas (TX) > Fort Worth city

 • United States of America (USA) > Texas (TX)